rovinski/rovinski.github.io/download.md

 * Print layout

 ## Free Version
-The Free Version features the design and tech of **Hydejack**, but only supports basic blogging.
+The Free Version features the design and tech of Hydejack, but only supports basic blogging.

 [Download on GitHub][github] – or – [Use the RubyGem][gem]